- Arts & Recreation

 There are also the coordinates of the shipwreck integrated into the design.
 Furthermore, nautical elements are also included in the design, such as the Titanic's steering wheel and the ship’s onboard bell.
 The others are part and parcel of the traditional fleur-de-lis which was a staple iconography of European aristocracy for centuries.

-Rigel package design uses several distinctive fonts that are, although mutually different, go well together.
+Rigel packaging design uses several distinctive fonts that are, although mutually different, go well together.

 The text that describes the flavor of the gin is located near the bottom of the label and uses a very elegant yet legible font in thin blue lines.
 The exact same typography is present in the word “Gin” signifying the type of beverage for the consumer looking for it on retail shelves.

-Not counting the label’s white background, the Rigel package design relies on two main colors: dark blue and copper.
+Not counting the label’s white background, the Rigel packaging design relies on two main colors: dark blue and copper.

 Combined with white, the illustrations’ thin blue lines convey the feeling of the ice-cold environment the protagonist found itself in.

 While dark blue is quite prominent, the copper undertones are reserved for accent items and stylistic details, like the separator between the word “gin” and the description below.
 The illustration of a dog, the brand’s name and the compass are additional details that make use of the copper outlines.